 You might not be able to imagine life without your spouse, parent, or child.
 We understand that pursuing compensation won’t bring back your cherished relative or ease your grief.
-However, financial recovery may help keep your family from debt and financial stress after a fatal car accident.
+However, financial recovery may help keep your family from debt and financial stress after a deadly crash in Chicago.
 You might also feel a sense of closure when you hold the at-fault party accountable.

 Staver Accident Injury Lawyers, P.C. is here to help after a fatal car accident in Chicago.
 You should have time to mourn, but you also could deserve compensation for your loved one’s passing.